 Where It Comes From

-> "People overweight small probabilities and underweight moderate and high probabilities." — Thinking, Fast and Slow, Ch 29
+> "People overweight small probabilities, which increases the value of long-shot gambles and increases the appeal of insurance." — Thinking, Fast and Slow, Ch 29

 The Implementation Playbook